Strong Duality for a Multiple-Good Monopolist

 \begin{definition} We say that $\alpha$ \emph{convexly dominates} $\beta$ for $\alpha, \beta \in \Gamma(X)$, denoted $\alpha \succeq_{cvx} \beta$, if for all (non-decreasing, convex) functions $u \in \mathcal{U}(X)$, $\int u d\alpha \geq \int u d\beta.$

 Similarly, for vector random variables $A$ and $B$ with values in $X$, we say that $A \succeq_{cvx} B$ if $\mathbb{E}[u(A)] \geq \mathbb{E}[u(B)]$ for all $u \in \mathcal{U}(X)$. \end{definition}

-{Convex dominance is a weaker condition than standard first-order stochastic dominance, as first-order dominance requires that the inequality holds even for non-convex $u$.
-For intuition, a measure $\alpha \succeq_{cvx} \beta$ if we can transform $\beta$ to $\alpha$ by doing the following two operations: \begin{enumerate} \item sending (positive) mass to coordinatewise larger points: this makes the integral $\int u d\beta$ larger since $u$ is non-decreasing. \item spreading (positive) mass so that the mean is preserved: this makes the integral $\int u d\beta$ larger since $u$ is convex. \end{enumerate} The existence of a valid transformation using the above operations is equivalent to convex dominance.
-This follows by Strassen's theorem presented in Lemma~\ref{strassen} in Appendix~\ref{probabilisticlemmas}.
+\begin{mdframed}[style=boxed] {\bf Interpretation of Convex Dominance:} For intuition, a measure $\alpha \succeq_{cvx} \beta$ if we can transform $\beta$ to $\alpha$ by doing the following two operations: \begin{enumerate} \item sending (positive) mass to coordinatewise larger points: this makes the integral $\int u d\beta$ larger since $u$ is non-decreasing. \item spreading (positive) mass so that the mean is preserved: this makes the integral $\int u d\beta$ larger since $u$ is convex. \end{enumerate} The existence of a valid transformation using the above operations is equivalent to convex dominance.
+This follows by Strassen's theorem presented in the online appendix. \end{mdframed}